go to DLTK's Homepage

 Try adding basic sign language to songs, one of the songs we sing most often is Jesus Loves Me, and the kids really enjoy using the sign language motions that go along with it, if you do not know the motions, you can find them at creative-communication.org

 Creation - cover one wall with a giant sheet of blue paper, and let the children put glow in the dark stars (either the plastic kind or stickers) all over it randomly.
-Provide the children with a basic person cut-out (you can use a gingerbread man or scarecrow outline which works well for preschoolers) and let them decorate it to look like them with crayons, markers, yarn, etc. Give the children animal stickers to put all over a sheet of green paper or let them color in animal coloring pages which can be cut out.
+Provide the children with a basic person cut-out (you can use a gingerbread man or gingerbread woman outline which works well for preschoolers) and let them decorate it to look like them with crayons, markers, yarn, etc. Give the children animal stickers to put all over a sheet of green paper or let them color in animal coloring pages which can be cut out.

 Jericho - have the children build a wall with blocks (we use the cardboard blocks that resemble bricks) or with cardboard boxes.
 Then, have all the children stand back and let one child touch the tower to knock it over.
 Or, you can knock the tower over.